vbougnol/agent-rules/CONTRIBUTING.md

-# Contributing to True Rules
+# Contributing to Agent Rules

 ## Before updating a rule